yowainwright/yowainwright.github.io/src/pages/2022-02-05-22-document-cookie.md

 ## Cookie Updates (Nuance 2)

-Hint, a Cookie can not be updated.
+Hint, a Cookie cannot be updated.
 It can only be re-written!
 The good news is that because a cookie is only a string containing a key and value separated by a `=`, it is easy to find a replace with code.

 Lets see this in in action!